 - 1. All employees are prohibited from possessing or consuming alcohol on the job.
 Employees are also prohibited from performing work or reporting for work while affected by alcohol.
 Employees in safety-sensitive positions are prohibited from performing safety-sensitive functions within four hours after consuming alcohol (eight hours for pilots).
 Employees in safety-sensitive positions are also prohibited from consuming alcohol within eight hours following an on-the-job accident or until they complete an alcohol test, whichever occurs first.

-- 3. Salaried employees who have completed their initial probationary period and test positive on an alcohol test with a BAC level of 0.04 or higher will be dismissed from employment with the department.
+- 3. Salaried employees who have completed their initial probationary period and test positive on an alcohol test with a BrAC level of 0.04 or higher will be dismissed from employment with the department.

-- 4. Salaried employees who have completed their initial probationary period and test positive on an alcohol test with a BAC level of 0.02-0.039 will receive a 40-hour suspension without pay, a recommendation to contact the Employee Assistance Program (EAP), and will be subject to and must pass a return to duty test.
+- 4. Salaried employees who have completed their initial probationary period and test positive on an alcohol test with a BrAC level of 0.02-0.039 will receive a 40-hour suspension without pay, a recommendation to contact the Employee Assistance Program (EAP), and will be subject to and must pass a return to duty test.
 These employees will also be on disciplinary probation for one year.
-If a second positive test occurs (at a BAC level of 0.02 or above), the employee will be dismissed from employment with the department.
+If a second positive test occurs (at a BrAC level of 0.02 or above), the employee will be dismissed from employment with the department.

 - 5. The department will conduct alcohol tests on employees in positions which require a commercial driver's license (CDL) if performing safety-sensitive functions during the work shift in which the test is to be conducted.
 The department will also conduct alcohol tests on employees who work in positions which are safety-sensitive but do not require a CDL.
 Alcohol testing conducted on these employees is done under department personnel policy rather than DOT requirements.